flysim/flysim.github.io/crossfeed-daily-all-flights/readme.md

-<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]
+<span style=display:none; >[You are now in a GitHub so

-( https://flysim.github.io/crossfeed-daily-all-flights/#readme.md "View file as a web page." ) </span>
+urce code view - click this link to view Read Me file as a web page] ( https://flysim.github.io/crossfeed-daily-all-flights/#readme.md "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/flysim/flysim.github.io/tree/master/crossfeed-daily-all-flights';
 value='You are now in a GitHub web page view - Click this button to view this read me file as source code' >